lassekongo83/plano-theme/README.md

 To use the theme in Flatpak applications you'll have to copy the theme(s) from /usr/share/themes to ~/.themes (Symbolic links won't work.)

-As long as the version of the included GTK3 for the Flatpak app is at 3.24.x the theme should be used.
+The theme will be used if the included GTK version for the Flatpak app is at 3.24.x or 4.0.
 Some apps may require you to change the theme in the app's settings.

 #### Removing the theme(s)